Gold Roses

 "Gold Roses" is a song by American rapper Rick Ross featuring Canadian rapper Drake.
 It was released by Epic Records as the third single from Ross's album Port of Miami 2 on July 26, 2019.
 It follows Drake's "Money in the Grave" featuring Ross, which was released a month earlier in June 2019.
 The track contains samples from "Israël Suite", written by Sylvian Krief and Boris Bergman, and performed by Rupture.
-The song was nominated for a Grammy Award for Best Rap Song at the 62nd Annual Grammy Awards.
+The song was nominated for Best Rap Song at the 62nd Annual Grammy Awards.